erfanium/fetch-typebox/README.md

 <br>

-`@erfanium/fetch-typebox` is a fetch drop-in replacement for fetch that brings easy integration with [TypeBox](https://github.com/sinclairzx81/typebox)
+`@erfanium/fetch-typebox` is a drop-in replacement for fetch that brings easy integration with [TypeBox](https://github.com/sinclairzx81/typebox)